techidaily/site-some-tips/source/_posts/get-ahead-of-the-crowd-top-strategies-to-preorder-iphone-15-and-new-apple-watch-series-with-best-bargains-insights.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://tiktok-clips.techidaily.com/new-in-2024-ultimate-guide-to-mark-banishing-tools-in-tiktok-videos/"><u>[New] In 2024, Ultimate Guide to Mark-Banishing Tools in TikTok Videos</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-in-2024-quickscreenrecorder-easy-captures-anytime/"><u>[Updated] In 2024, QuickScreenRecorder Easy Captures, Anytime</u></a></li>
-<li><a href="https://tech-haven.techidaily.com/exploring-the-vulnerability-potential-can-bank-security-be-compromised-by-cybercriminals-through-chatgpt/"><u>Exploring the Vulnerability Potential: Can Bank Security Be Compromised by Cybercriminals Through ChatGPT?</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/free-range-riffs-and-rhythms-in-free-fire/"><u>Free Range Riffs and Rhythms in Free Fire</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-old-videos-from-your-htc-u23-pro-by-fonelab-android-recover-video/"><u>How to recover old videos from your HTC U23 Pro</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/new-quicksnip-videosuite/"><u>[New] QuickSnip VideoSuite</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/hats-your-potential-income-from-youtube-sponsored-videos-for-2024/"><u>[New] What's Your Potential Income From YouTube Sponsored Videos for 2024</u></a></li>
+<li><a href="https://some-tips.techidaily.com/1-ultimate-guide-why-the-qi2-magsafe-3-in-1-charging-pad-stands-out-as-a-must-have-for-smartphone-enthusiasts/"><u>1.
+Ultimate Guide: Why the QI2 MagSafe 3-in-1 Charging Pad Stands Out as a Must-Have for Smartphone Enthusiasts</u></a></li>
+<li><a href="https://some-tips.techidaily.com/airpods-lost-heres-how-to-find-them-and-tips-for-keeping-track-from-now-on-zdnet-insights/"><u>AirPods Lost?
+Here's How to Find Them & Tips for Keeping Track From Now On | ZDNET Insights</u></a></li>
+<li><a href="https://techidaily.com/all-things-you-need-to-know-about-wipe-datafactory-reset-for-xiaomi-redmi-13c-drfone-by-drfone-reset-android-reset-android/"><u>All Things You Need to Know about Wipe Data/Factory Reset For Xiaomi Redmi 13C | Dr.fone</u></a></li>
+<li><a href="https://some-tips.techidaily.com/anticipated-release-date-new-ipad-models-expected-in-late-spring-of-2024-insights/"><u>Anticipated Release Date: New iPad Models Expected in Late Spring of 2024 - Insights</u></a></li>
+<li><a href="https://some-tips.techidaily.com/exclusive-sneak-peek-into-the-elite-iphones-of-2-cuy2024-in-depth-analysis-and-ratings-zdnet/"><u>Exclusive Sneak Peek Into the Elite iPhones of 2 Cuy2024: In-Depth Analysis & Ratings | ZDNET</u></a></li>
+<li><a href="https://some-tips.techidaily.com/implementing-a-system-whereby-certain-goods-from-the-colonies-had-to-be-shipped-to-england-before-being-re-exported-to-other-european-countries-or-other-par41/"><u>Implementing a System Whereby Certain Goods From the Colonies Had to Be Shipped to England Before Being Re-Exported to Other European Countries or Other Parts of the World.</u></a></li>
-<li><a href="https://android-location.techidaily.com/in-2024-3-effective-methods-to-fake-gps-location-on-android-for-your-vivo-y55s-5g-2023-drfone-by-drfone-virtual/"><u>In 2024, 3 Effective Methods to Fake GPS location on Android For your Vivo Y55s 5G (2023) | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-4-methods-to-turn-off-life-360-on-samsung-galaxy-m54-5g-without-anyone-knowing-drfone-by-drfone-virtual-android/"><u>In 2024, 4 Methods to Turn off Life 360 On Samsung Galaxy M54 5G without Anyone Knowing | Dr.fone</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/macx-mediatrans-guide-seamlessly-shift-iphone-content-videos-photos-and-more-from-mobile-to-computer/"><u>MacX MediaTrans Guide: Seamlessly Shift iPhone Content (Videos, Photos & More) From Mobile to Computer</u></a></li>
-<li><a href="https://some-tips.techidaily.com/navigating-iphone-compatibility-with-ios-18-detailed-guide-on-which-models-receive-the-update-and-those-left-behind/"><u>Navigating iPhone Compatibility with iOS 지오18: Detailed Guide on Which Models Receive the Update and Those Left Behind</u></a></li>
-<li><a href="https://some-tips.techidaily.com/navigating-through-chaos-streamlining-linux-and-open-source-manuals-with-innovative-solutions-zdnet/"><u>Navigating Through Chaos: Streamlining Linux & Open Source Manuals with Innovative Solutions | ZDNet</u></a></li>
-<li><a href="https://some-tips.techidaily.com/revolutionizing-the-enterprise-red-hat-enhances-linux-with-powerful-ai-capabilities/"><u>Revolutionizing the Enterprise: Red Hat Enhances Linux with Powerful AI Capabilities</u></a></li>
-<li><a href="https://fox-http.techidaily.com/simplifying-the-process-of-creating-a-high-quality-rss-feed/"><u>Simplifying the Process of Creating a High-Quality RSS Feed</u></a></li>
-<li><a href="https://some-tips.techidaily.com/snowflakes-advanced-ai-surpasses-metas-llama-3-with-enhanced-learning-techniques/"><u>Snowflake's Advanced AI Surpasses Meta's LLaMA-3 with Enhanced Learning Techniques</u></a></li>
-<li><a href="https://some-tips.techidaily.com/the-rising-popularity-understanding-why-openstack-and-kata-containers-gain-new-traction-tech-trends-on-zdnet/"><u>The Rising Popularity: Understanding Why OpenStack & Kata Containers Gain New Traction | Tech Trends on ZDNet</u></a></li>
-<li><a href="https://some-tips.techidaily.com/tracking-the-ebb-and-flow-of-programming-language-trends-since-2016-insights-from-a-recent-study-zdnet/"><u>Tracking the Ebb and Flow of Programming Language Trends Since 2016: Insights From a Recent Study - ZDNet</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/where-is-the-best-place-to-catch-dratini-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>Where Is the Best Place to Catch Dratini On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://some-tips.techidaily.com/zdnet-showdown-comparing-deep-learning-explanations-from-gemini-vs-gpt-4-whos-the-winner/"><u>ZDNet Showdown: Comparing Deep Learning Explanations From Gemini Vs. GPT-4 - Who's the Winner?</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/linklister-video-grab-from-fb-groups/"><u>LinkLister Video Grab From FB Groups</u></a></li>
+<li><a href="https://extra-hints.techidaily.com/premium-stabilization-solutions-for-iphoneandroiddslr/"><u>Premium Stabilization Solutions for iPhone/Android/DSLR</u></a></li>
+<li><a href="https://discover-deluxe.techidaily.com/quick-methods-to-completely-remove-email-from-iphone-accounts/"><u>Quick Methods to Completely Remove Email From iPhone Accounts</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/solved-how-to-fix-a-computer-that-cant-close-windows-10/"><u>Solved: How to Fix a Computer That Can't Close Windows 10</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/top-picks-the-ideal-13-inch-portable-workmate-beyond-the-famous-xps-and-macbook-brands/"><u>Top Picks - The Ideal 13-Inch Portable Workmate, Beyond the Famous XPS and MacBook Brands</u></a></li>
+<li><a href="https://some-tips.techidaily.com/unveiling-the-lifespan-discovering-how-long-your-apple-watch-battery-lasts-a-startling-revelation/"><u>Unveiling the Lifespan: Discovering How Long Your Apple Watch Battery Lasts - A Startling Revelation!</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->